 1984 Outstanding Scientific Achievements by a Young Investigator

-Russell P. Tracy will receive the 1984 AACC Award for Outstanding Scientific Achievements by a Young Investigator.
+Russell P. Tracy will receive the 1984 the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Scientific Achievements by a Young Investigator.
 This award is sponsored by Boehringer Mannheim Diagnostics.

 Dr. Tracy was born in New York City.
 He received his B.S. in biology in 1971 from LeMoyne College, Syracuse, NY, and his Ph.D. in biochemistry from Syracuse University in 1978.